camunda-consulting/camunda-7-code-examples/snippets/process-test-coverage/README.md

 # Introduction
 This tool supports in analyzing and visualizing the process test coverage of a BPMN process.

-The tool creates test coverages for:
+The tool creates test coverage reports for:

-* Test cases: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by the test case.
+* Single test cases: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by the test case.
-* Test suites: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by any of the test suite's test cases.
+* Entire test suites: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by any of the test suite's test cases.

-# Environment Restrictions
-Current browsers generally restrict access when sharing resources across domains due to security reasons.
-The BPMN resource can only be loaded if cross-origin resource sharing is enabled.

-Cross-origin resource sharing may generally enabled (and security disabled!) by:
-* Chrome: Start Chrome with the parameter "--allow-file-access-from-files"
-* Firefox: about:config -> security.fileuri.strict_origin_policy -> false

 # Remarks to run this application
 1. mvn clean test